AGI Logo

 Return to Geoscience Profession Dashboard

-The monthly average number of working geoscientists in the United States was 333,521 as of January 2026, a slight decline of 1% (3,646) since December 2025.
-While employment across most geoscience occupations contracted slightly during this period, increases were seen in the environmental science and geoscience technicians, geoscience engineering managers, and conservation scientists occupations.
+The monthly average number of working geoscientists in the United States was 337,511 as of February 2026, a slight increase of 1% (4,587) since January 2026.
+While employment across most geoscience occupations expanded slightly during this period, declines were seen in the environmental scientists and geoscientists, geoscience civil engineering, and geoscience engineering manager occupations.
 Note that employment trends in environmental science and geoscience technician occupations are traditionally volatile due to work stops/starts, contract cycles, weather, etc.

 The data for the chart below is available in Microsoft Excel (.xlsx) format: Monthly Geoscience Employment